vabaME/language-et/README.md

 # language-et
-* estonian language pack (.mo) for ubuntu and linuxmint
+* estonian language pack (.mo) for linuxmint cinnamon desktop
 * some new translate added
 * made with launchpad translation download, poedit, coreutils

-# Tested on Linux Mint
+# Tested on Linux Mint 20.2 and 20.3